The-AI-Alliance/GEO-Bench-2/README.md

 ## Overview

-GEO-Bench-2 framework for robust evaluation of Geospatial Foundation Models (GeoFMs) which expands on the work of GEO-Bench.
+GEO-Bench-2 is a framework for robust evaluation of Geospatial Foundation Models (GeoFMs) which expands on the work of GEO-Bench.
 It has been carefully curated for evaluation of state-of-the-art model features such as such as multi-modality and multi-temporality.
-This library aims to facilitate extensive benchmarking of GeoFMs on the GEo-Bench-2 datasets, including features such band re-ordering, changing normalizations, and more
+This library aims to facilitate extensive benchmarking of GeoFMs on the GEo-Bench-2 datasets, including features such band re-ordering, changing normalizations, and more.

 For details of the GEO-Bench-2 methodology, please see: #TODO